 - Sexual disorders; loss of sex drive, impotence in men

 - Absent or scanty menstrual periods and early menopause in women

 - Cardiomyopathy; disease of the heart muscle

 - Abdominal pain; sometimes in the stomach region or the upper right hand side,

 - Arthritis; particularly in the knuckle and first joint of the first two fingers

-- Neurological/psychiatric disorders; impaired memory, mood swings, irritability, depression
+- Mental health issues; impaired memory, mood swings, irritability, depression

 - Bronzing of the skin, or a permanent tan, or grey tone

 The charity asks that medical professionals who may come into contact with people presenting any of these symptoms, and GPs in particular, undertake to do these six things:

 - Be aware.
 Take the trouble to read about GH and the wide range of symptoms that result